mbaanni/bus-bladi/README.md

 - `MONGO_DB_USERNAME`: Username for MongoDB authentication
 - `MONGO_DB_PASSWORD`: Password for MongoDB authentication

+- `EMAIL_HOST`: SMTP server to use to send mail example: "smtp.gmail.com"
+- `EMAIL_HOST_USER`: The email used for sending confirmation msg
+- `EMAIL_HOST_PASSWORD`:The password given by the smtp server

 ## Usage

 - **Access the web app**: Navigate to `http://localhost/` in your browser.